 Muscle pain can be relieved by locating and treating trigger points.
 Trigger points are small knots that form in the myofascial tissue that covers your muscles, and they can cause high levels of pain.
-Our physiatrists (physicians specializing in physical medicine and rehabilitation) will work with you to identify any muscle injuries and start healing your pain.
+Residents of Stuart, Palm City, Treasure Coast area our physiatrists (physicians specializing in physical medicine and rehabilitation) will work with you to identify any muscle injuries and start healing your pain.

 You’ll Find Immediate Pain Relief with Trigger Point Injection

 We look beyond the symptoms to relieve your pain permanently.
 Trigger point injections are a safer alternative to prescribed medication.
 Often, muscle relaxers are prescribed, but the relief is temporary.

 Trigger point injections are the most effective method of treating trigger point muscle injuries.
 You’ll feel immediate relief as the injection targets the specific area of your injury and releases muscle tension.
 Surrounding muscle tissue is allowed to relax, and the area gradually loosens and strengthens.
 You’ll enjoy less discomfort and an increased range of motion, even after your first treatment.